fergalsomers/olm-sample/README.md

 -->

 # Context  <!-- omit from toc -->
-This repo illustrates usage of [Operator Lifecycle Mangager](https://operator-framework.github.io/operator-controller/) (OLM) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) to install standard services via GitOps on a local [kind](https://kind.sigs.k8s.io/) cluster.
+This repo illustrates usage of [Operator Lifecycle Mangager](https://operator-framework.github.io/operator-controller/) (OLM) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) to install standard platform services via GitOps on a local [kind](https://kind.sigs.k8s.io/) cluster.

 - OLM install taken originally from https://operator-framework.github.io/operator-controller/getting-started/olmv1_getting_started/
 - OLMv1 catalog upgraded to 0.31.0
 - built using kind - so that you can run kubernetes locally on your laptop.

+What are standard platform service?
+These are the services that every Kubernetes clusters needs:

+- ArgoCD for GITOps
+- ArgoWorkflow for orchestration tasks
+- ArgoRollouts for rollouts of services
+- OPA Gateway for policy enforcement
+- Istio service mesh for secure communication within your cluster.
+- Prometheus monitoring stack for observability and alerting.

+The purpose of this is to illustrate that once you have a K8 cluster and ArgoCD installed, you can easily cookie-cutter a platform ready for developers to use.

 Contents